LIQNFT/candy-shop/README.md

 # Candy Shop

-**IN PRIVATE BETA**
+**IN BETA**

-Candy Shop is JavaScript library that allows DAOs, NFT projects and anyone to create an NFT marketplace on Solana in minutes!
+Candy Shop is a JavaScript library that allows DAOs, NFT projects and anyone to create an NFT marketplace on Solana in minutes!

 Drawing inspiration from Project Serum’s mission to accelerate Solana’s on-chain trading infrastructure, Candy Shop aspires to do the same for the Solana NFT marketplace ecosystem.